marvinroger/vertigo-stack/README.md

 * automatically reload the application when node code changed
 * Stylus and ES6-7 build on change with source maps support
-* BrowserSync on Stylus/ES6-7/HTML code change
+* BrowserSync on Stylus/ES6-7/HTML view code change
 * HTML5 Boilerplate-lite with Google Analytics embedded
-* Build with humans.txt update date
+* humans.txt update date
 * Automatic testing/deployment with Wercker
 * Server with compression enabled; threshold set to 1024